 Natural Peridot Drags

 Green Glass is Inert (Diamagnetic)

-Occasionally Tsavorite is also imitated by green synthetic Corundum, but synthetic Corundum of any color (except red) is also inert.
+Occasionally Tsavorite is also imitated by green synthetic Corundum, but synthetic Corundum of any color other than is also inert.
 As a final example, natural blue Indicolite Tourmaline shows a drag response (diagnostic for Indicolite) due to a high concentration of iron impurities, but blue Glass imitations (colored by a low concentration of cobalt) are almost always inert.

 Another magnetic glass gem material is opaque glittery "Goldstone" (trade name), which shows a weak to strong response due to iron oxides.
 Goldstone Glass (below right) is manufactured in a variety of colors, and the glitter consists of particles of copper.
 The solid copper metal particles are themselves diamagnetic.